 On becoming a Mai these women were given a new name mostly of holy places or Hindu Goddesses.
 They used to shave their heads and wore only plain peach-colored sarees without any makeup and accessories.

-They had the routine of traveling (mostly walk) to different villages where the villagers used to give them some uncooked rice and lentil.
+They had the routine of traveling (mostly walking) to different villages where the villagers used to give them some uncooked rice and lentils.
 My mother remembers that while giving lentils to Mais, people used to add small packets of basic spices and salt required to temper that lentil and sometimes some money too.

 It was not considered as begging but more as a bhiksha (some token given out of respect or care) and these Mais survived on those basic tokens from villagers.